Inspiration for Creative Outdoor Living

 From perfect patios and pool houses to custom outdoor kitchens and decks, Atlanta builders and designers show you how to create your ideal outdoor space.
 Plus, get entertainment tips from Mandy Landefeld, Tiffanie Barriere, and chef Linton Hopkins.

 It’s time to gather the besties in your backyard to enjoy barbecues, dips in the pool and some sun.
-No other season of the year prompts visions of dining and entertaining outdoors quite like spring.
+No other season of the year prompts visions of dining and entertaining outdoors quite this.
 Here, some of Atlanta’s most successful designers and builders offer their take on the ultimate outdoor spaces.
 From outdoor kitchens and patios, a classic, timeless pool house, to over-the-top, modern stunners, these designers ramped up the creativity to make the most of their clients’ entertainment spaces.
 If you’re considering a complete remodel or just want to refresh your outdoor area a bit, read on for cool ideas.
 There’s even a private dog park that will capture not only your attention, but Fido’s as well.

 A Serene Setting